 What is 988?

-On July 16th, 2022, 988 will become the national three-digit phone number for all mental health, substance use, and suicide crises.
-988 calls will be routed to the South Dakota’s only National Suicide Prevention Lifeline center, The Helpline Center, transitioning from the current Lifeline number, 1-800-273-8255.
-988 will offer rapid access to behavioral health support through connection with trained crisis specialists.
+On July 16th, 2022, 988 became the national three-digit phone number for all mental health, substance use, and suicide crises.
+988 calls are routed to the The Helpline Center, South Dakota’s only 988 Suicide and Crisis Lifeline center (formerly known as the National Suicide Prevention Lifeline).
+Transitioning from 1.800.273.8255 (TALK), 988 will offer 24/7 access to trained crisis specialists.

 When someone calls, chats, or texts 988, they can expect to be connected to a crisis specialist who is trained and prepared to deliver support to anyone experiencing a crisis.
 Because a crisis is defined by the person or family experiencing it, the crisis specialist will engage with the person to understand and address the person’s unique concerns and needs.
 The intervention may include assessment, stabilization, referral, and follow-up for individuals at high risk for suicide and/or poor mental health outcomes.